voxelize/voxelize/client/docs/docs/api/classes/Shadow.md

 ▪ `Static` `Readonly` **GEOMETRY**: `CircleGeometry`

+The shared geometry for all shadows.

 ___

 ### MATERIAL

 ▪ `Static` `Readonly` **MATERIAL**: `MeshBasicMaterial`

+The shared material for all shadows.

 ___

 ### Y\_OFFSET

 ▪ `Static` `Readonly` **Y\_OFFSET**: ``0.01``

+The y-offset of the shadow from the ground.

 ___